Updated: Feb 2

 With these woodworking essentials in hand, you’ll be amazed at all the different projects you and your kids will be able to build together!

-You can use the links provided to quickly order online, or download our quick-reference Tools & Supplies Checklist to take to the store.
+You can use the links provided to quickly order online, or take the Tools & Supplies Checklist to the store.
 Bring your kids, and you can turn the shopping trip into a fun scavenger hunt!
 You can download my freebie bundle on Teachers Pay Teachers.
-It includes a Tools and Supplies Checklist, along with a Woodworking Buying Guide, Woodworking Safety Rules printable, and links to helpful Hammer Saw Drill videos.
+It includes a Tools and Supplies Checklist, along with a Wood Buying Guide, Woodworking Safety Rules printable, and links to helpful Hammer Saw Drill videos.

 Once you have everything you need, the next step is learning how to use each of your new tools.
 Don’t worry, we’ve made that easy too!

 Just head over to the Woodworking Basics class for an online class to learn about the parts and proper use of each of your new tools.

 After the class, practice, experiment, and have fun getting familiar with the tools.
 When you and your kids are ready, try building a project together.

 We’d love to see what you build!
 Send a photo to firstname.lastname@example.org.

 Need project ideas?
 We’ve got you covered.
 Take the Intro to Woodworking step-by-step project course, and learn how to build fun, age-appropriate woodworking projects that will help kids improve their skills and boost their confidence.